aslivka/CS373-site/pages/final_report.md

 By using just simple image manipulation techniques, I wasn't able to extract any useful info about the flag.
 In frustration, I visited the HackTheBox forums and looked for help on this challenge.
-The only clue I received for it was the keyword "almost".
+The only clue I received for it was the keyword ***almost***.
 Since the flag text wasn't directly drawn using pixels in the image, my guess it was encoded using another method inside the image data.
 To decode this encoded message, usually a key or password is required to start the process.
-Using the forum clue, I guessed the key was "almost".
+Using the forum clue, I guessed the key was ***almost***.

 After that, I visited one of the sites that does image decoding/encoding conveniently for the user:
 [Link](https://futureboy.us/stegano/decinput.html).
 See screenshot of page that decodes the image: